Why don’t managers take workplace bullying seriously?

 There are many positive reasons for employees to move jobs.
 Career advancement, better location, more money.
-I am always struck by the number of job seekers that are leaving a company due to workplace bullying and lack of management action to fix it.
+I am struck by the number of job seekers that are leaving a company due to workplace bullying and management inaction.
 So I need to ask the question, why don’t more managers take workplace bullying seriously?

 The consequences of mismanaging a complaint can have a direct effect on both the individual and your bottom line.
 So what does it cost to ignore the issue and hope it goes away?

-It is estimated that it costs a company approx 6 months of an employee wages to replace them once you factor in the recruitment costs (including your time), lost productivity, training and numerous other intangible costs such as the intellectual property that the employee is taking with them.
+It is estimated that it costs a company approx six months of employee wages to replace them once you factor in the recruitment costs (including your time), lost productivity, training and numerous other intangible costs such as the intellectual property that the employee is taking with them.

 A workplace bullying complaint left unmanaged has a damaging effect on the culture of your business.
 Remember that other employees are watching what is (or isn’t) happening.
-You don’t want employee’s concerned about what would happen if that bully turns on them or if they raise a complaint.
+Employees may be concerned about what would happen if that bully turns on them or they raise a complaint.

-Even worse, your inaction is telling both the bully and their work mates that the bully’s behavior is acceptable and you could find the problem spreading.
-A toxic culture can see more valuable employees deciding that they would rather work somewhere else.
+Even worse, your inaction is telling both the bully and their workmates that the bully’s behaviour is acceptable.
+A toxic culture can see more valuable employees deciding they should work somewhere else.

-Whether it is your company brand splashed across the media for all the wrong reasons or simply local gossip, a serious issue with a workplace bullying claim can damage your company reputation.
+When a company brand is splashed across the media for the wrong reasons, an issue with a workplace bullying claim can damage your company reputation.

-When potential employees are researching your company during the job search process, what will your current or former employees say about you?
+When potential employees are researching your company, what will your current or former employees say about you?
 If you operate in a small industry or remote location, you will be especially vulnerable to this.
 People talk and are happy to share stories as to why someone should avoid working for your business.
 This can make it difficult to attract the right people as well as affect your sales.

-As an employer, you have the legal responsibility to provide a safe and healthy workplace and this extends to an employee’s mental health.
-The legal consequences for not effectively managing a grievance regarding workplace bullying can be severe.
+As an employer, you have the legal responsibility to provide a safe and healthy workplace, and this extends to an employee’s mental health.
+The legal consequences of not adequately managing a grievance regarding workplace bullying can be severe.
 They can include significant financial penalties and orders to make changes to your workplace.

-The most common reason that employers are prosecuted and hit with high penalties for workplace bullying is that management knew there was an issue and did nothing about it.
-Or they started to manage the issue, found it too hard and failed to follow through with the investigation outcomes.
+The most common reason for high penalties for workplace bullying is that management knew there was an issue and did nothing about it.
+Or they started to manage the problem, found it too hard and failed to follow through with the investigation outcomes.

 It is essential to have a clear, documented policy for workplace bullying as well as a grievance process.
 Managers need to follow this process to ensure that they are doing all they can to resolve the issue.
-The key is to be proactive in the prevention of workplace bullying through the induction and training of staff and management so you can show that you took reasonable actions to prevent it in the first place.
+Be proactive in the prevention of workplace bullying.
+A robust induction process and training for staff and management can demonstrate you have taken reasonable actions to prevent it.

-If an employee that is being bullied goes off on stress leave, it affect your workers compensation costs and can drag on for years if you have not managed the situation and are found to have contributed to their injury.
+If an employee goes on stress leave, it affects your worker’s compensation costs.
+Cases may drag on for years if the situation is not managed effectively and you have contributed to their injury.

-The costs of an employee (or a group of employees) leaving your business can have a significant impact to your ability to run your business effectively as well as the costs of replacing those people.
-If the employee leaves because they feel they had no choice, an unfair dismissal case can add a payout on top of this.
+The impact of an employee (or several employees) leaving your business can have a significant influence on your ability to run your business efficiently.
+This includes the price of replacing those people.
+If the employee goes because they feel they had no choice, an unfair dismissal case can result in further expense.

 If the issue escalates to a formal complaint to Fair Work or Worksafe, the costs of defending this can be significant, both with your time and the legal fees.
-That is before any financial penalties or fines are handed down.
+This is before financial penalties or fines.

-I understand that it can be time consuming, frustrating and uncomfortable to manage a complaint of workplace bullying.
-Managers don’t necessarily have the expertise to handle it so it can be easier to ignore it and hope it will go away or simply tell the employee to ‘harden up’.
+I understand it can be time consuming, frustrating and uncomfortable to manage a complaint of workplace bullying.
+Managers don’t necessarily have the expertise to handle it.
+It may be easier to ignore it, hope it will disappear or tell the employee to ‘harden up’.